CristianICS/ML-burnt-vegetation/README.md

 ## IFN Data

+The dataset contains data from the Spanish National Forest Inventory (IFN by its Spanish name) 2, 3, and 4 from the study area in Aragón.
+The data was extracted using the *utils* module [`ifn.py`](Python/utils/ifn.py).

+> [!IMPORTANT]
-The dataset does not include geographic coordinates, as the precise locations of the National Forest Inventory data are protected.
+> The provided dataset does not include geographic coordinates because the precise locations of the National Forest Inventory data are protected

 ## Workflow

-1. `Python/download_dem.py`
+1. `Python/01_download_dem.py`
-   Download the elevation data for each tile and create the related predictor variables.
+   Download the elevation data for the study area and create the related predictor variables.

-2. `Python/download_siose.py`
+2. `Python/02_download_siose.py`
-   Save the SIOSE information for each image tile.
+   Save the SIOSE (Spanish Land Cover data) information for the study area.

-3. `Python/extract_soil_siose.py`
+3. `Python/03_extract_soil.py` and `Python/03_filter_soil.py`
    Automatically extract labels from the sparse vegetation class.

-4. `Python/create_dataset.py`
+4. `Python/04_create_dataset.py`
    Combine data from manual digitization, sparse vegetation, and IFN into a single file, and add the predictor variables.

 5. `Notebooks/inspect_predictors.ipynb`
    Perform data analysis to remove outliers and select the best predictor sets.

+   > [!IMPORTANT]
+   > The rules and filters for removing invalid data from the dataset are included int the *utils* module [`model.py`](Python/utils/model.py), which is used to perform the training phase.

-6. `Python/train_models.py`
+6. `Python/05_train_models.py`
    Train each model pipeline and save the statistics.

 7. `Notebooks/inspect_models.ipynb`
    Review the statistics from the model training phase.

-8. `Python/moran_i.py`
+8. `Python/06_spatial_autocorr.py`
    Compute Moran's I to assess spatial autocorrelation in the dataset.

 ## Install environments

-In conda, create the `classification` environment:
+With conda, create the `classification` environment:

 ```bash
 conda env create --file=requirements.yml
 ```

+## Training results

+The log files containing the results of the training phase for all defined pipelines are stored in the [log folder](results/logs/v0.1).
+Each subfolder contains the data used in the [`inspect_models.ipynb`](Notebooks/inspect_models.ipynb) notebook to select the best model pipelines.